/ Registrar's Office

 SUBJECT/COURSE NUMBER TITLE CREDITS

-Soc 269 Race and Ethnic Relations 4
+Soc 269 Race and Ethnic Inequalities 3

-Soc 295* Social Epidemiology 4
+Soc 295* Social Epidemiology 3

-*Social Epidemiology counts for elective credit for the major only.
+*Soc 295 counts for elective credit for the major only.
 If you'd like to take it, indicate that at the end of your survey.

 SAMPLE FALL SCHEDULE for sociology

-1. IDS 100 (FYS)
+1. Ids 100 (FYS)

 RECOMMENDED COURSES FOR SOCIOLOGY CRIMINAL JUSTICE EMPHASIS